 The Office of the Commissioner for Public Sector Employment (OCPSE) oversees graduates of all ages transition into the workforce while undertaking a job-relevant vocational qualification.
 While this qualification was previously limited to a Certificate IV in Project Management, the scope of eligible courses has widened to include a Certificate III, IV, Diploma or Advanced Diploma in a range of fields determined by the employing agency.

 Graduates may also be part of the Skilling SA Public Sector Project.

 The graduate program is for participants who have attained a university qualification within the last three years or will attain one before their employment commences.

-An eligible graduate candidate for the Signature Project will:
+An eligible graduate candidate will: